ricard1997/testkit/docs/source/about.rst

-Getting Started
+About
 ===============

-This page details how to get started with testkit.
+This is an about page copied from getting started

 This is an update of the getting start page